 - Download the following tarball to the chosen directory:

 gunzip -c GuideCamTool[Version].tar.gz | tar xvf -

 This creates a directory structure that starts with:

 - Move to the GUCT directory:

-- OPTIONAL: if this is not the first time you install GUCT on your computer, first remove the default configuration file from your home directory:
+- STRONGLY RECOMMENDED: if you had previously GUCT version 1.x installed on your computer, first remove the default configuration file from your home directory: